pwighton/ci-qms/QM-001--QualityManual.md

     protocol but at more than one site, and therefore, carried out by more than one investigator. `[ICH E6(R2) 1.40]`

+-   **Observational Study**: A *clinical investigation* in which no intervention is administered and only the control arm is performed.

 -   **Protocol**: A document that describes the objective(s), design, methodology, statistical considerations, and organization of a trial.
     `[ICH E6(R2) 1.44]`